simone-costamagna/livescore-api/README.md

 - **`app/routers`**: Contains API endpoints for different scraping functionalities.
 - **`app/services/models`**: Contains schemas for validation and utility functions for data processing.
 - **`app/services/scraper`**: Core logic for scraping the livescore football page and individual match data.
-- **`.env`**: Environment variables for configuration.
+- **`config.py`**: Variables for configuration.
 - **`logger`**: Custom logging configurations for monitoring application behavior.
 - **`tests`**: Contains test cases to validate the scraping logic and API functionality.

 ---

-## Environment Variables
+## Configuration Variables
-The project uses an `.env` file to manage configuration.
+The project uses an `config.py` file to manage configuration.
 Below are the available variables:

 ```plaintext
 DEBUG=False